Frustrated-Programmer/HumanFriendlyWheel/readme.md

     ![Edit List Editor](./PicsForReadMe/EditSkipEditor.png)<br>
     Every line is a different item on the wheel. **Note:** you need to match the item you want to skip **_case for case_**.
 So `My Item` will skip `My Item` but won't skip `My item` or `My Item 2`.
  - **Add Button**
     - Under the list of items to be skipped and the SKIP button, there is a button with a `+` as it's label.
-If you click it, you will be greeted by this GUI:
+If you click it, you will be greeted by this GUI:<br>
     ![Add List Button](./PicsForReadMe/AddSkipButton.png)<br>
     It should be simple, Just fill in what you want skip. **Note:** you need to match the item you want to skip **_case for case_**.
 So `My Item` will skip `My Item` but won't skip `My item` or `My Item 2`.
  - **Importing**